epoplive/tagging-bundle/README.md

  installation should be as follows: composer require "max-favilli/tagmanager":"dev-master as v3.0.1" "evilpope/tagging-bundle"

- if not using symfony flex, add this line to your bundles.php:
+ add this line to your bundles.php:
  Evilpope\TaggingBundle\EvilpopeTaggingBundle::class => ['all' => true],

+ will probably need this in config somewhere:
+ evilpope_tagging:
+     model:
+         tag_class:     App\Entity\Tag
+         tagging_class: App\Entity\Tagging

 tagging-bundle